1005 N. Marion St.

 If you were accused of a criminal traffic offense committed while you were operating a motor vehicle, then seek out the services of an experienced criminal defense attorney.

-Our attorneys fight a variety of misdemeanor traffic crimes including DUI, reckless driving, and racing on the highway.
+Our attorneys fight various misdemeanor traffic crimes, including DUI, reckless driving, and racing on the highway.

-The main office of Sammis Law Firm is located in downtown Tampa, FL.
+Sammis Law Firm’s main office is in downtown Tampa, FL.
 We recently opened an office in Clearwater near the CJC Courthouse.
-Our office is located at 14010 Roosevelt Blvd Suite 701, Clearwater, FL 33762-3820.
+Visit our office at 14010 Roosevelt Blvd Suite 701, Clearwater, FL 33762-3820.

 Call 727-210-7004.